hanrichard/Notebook/aws/aws learning doc/vpc.md

 - Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR utilizes a hosted Hadoop framework running on Amazon EC2 and Amazon S3.

 - CloudTrail captures API activity and would not include the requested information.

+- Using IP addresses as targets allows load balancing any application hosted in AWS or on-premises using IP addresses of the application back-ends as targets.